yaronf/I-D/pinning/draft-sheffer-tls-pinning-ticket.md

 - Added a section on privacy.
 - Clarified the assumptions behind the HPKP procedure in the comparison section.
 - Added a definition of pin indexing (origin).
+- Adjusted to the latest TLS 1.3 notation.

 ## draft-sheffer-tls-pinning-ticket-00